sebastianspicker/phyphox-arduino-classroom-kit/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
-This page tracks bootstrap decisions for bug_report during bootstrap push work.
+This page tracks exploration decisions for bug_report during steady build work.

 ## Development
 - Aligned local and CI checks for the main flow.